Stuck for New Year resolution ideas? Fret not, we’ve got you covered.

 13. Listen to more real estate podcasts during your commute to and from inspections and open homes.
 Staying up to date with market trends and industry news is key to being a great property manager.

-14. Make your tenants feel at home as best as you can.
-The more they feel at ease in their rental property, the longer they’ll want to stay and the happier they’ll be.
+14. Focus on improving tenant relations to ensure retention and lower vacancy rates.
 Here are five things you can do to make your tenants feel more at home and 52 things you can put in your tenant welcome basket.

 17. Focus on the customer experience to pre-empt customer service issues and questions.
 Not only does this help increase customer satisfaction, but it can also create a lasting impression and help bring in new business.

 18. Retain a student mentality so that you're always learning about new legislation, real estate best practices and property trends and news.
 Be sure to subscribe to these property management blogs, attend various real estate conferences throughout the year and enrol in training and development courses.